 Career Outlook and Salary Info

-In 2012, the U.S. Bureau of Labor Statistics posted a median wage for transportation, storage and distribution managers, which includes logistics managers, of $81,830 per year.
-Payscale.com reported a median salary for import-export agents of $38,380 as of March 2014.
+In 2015, the U.S. Bureau of Labor Statistics posted a median wage for transportation, storage, and distribution managers, which includes logistics managers, of $86,630 per year.
+Payscale.com reported a median salary for import-export agents of $39,258 as of January 2016.

 One organization to offer certification in the field of importing and exporting is the International Import-Export Institute.
 The institute offers a variety of import and export certifications, as well as a certification program.
 Graduates must complete a certification exam at a proctored location.
 Just a few of the certifications available from the International Import-Export Institute include the Certified Exporter and Certified U.S. Import Professional.